Skip to main content

 5

-• Working in batches, carefully add wonton triangles to pot a small handful at a time.
-(TIP: Stirring the soup constantly as you add the wonton triangles will prevent the pieces from sticking together—but it’s okay if a few do!)
+• Carefully add wonton triangles to pot a small handful at a time.
+(TIP: Stirring the soup constantly as you add the wonton triangles will prevent the pieces from sticking together—but it’s OK if a few do!)
 Cook, stirring occasionally, until wonton triangles are tender, 1-2 minutes. • Add bok choy and napa cabbage to pot; stir to combine.
 Remove from heat.
 Taste and season with salt and pepper.

 Serve